Fleabag season 3: Will there be a third series to Phoebe Waller-Bridge’s hit TV show?

 Elsewhere in the family, Fleabag and her dad had a heart-to-heart and vowed to try and understand each other better.

-But arguably the most notable moment, was Fleabag ending her romance with the Priest after he chooses to remain true to his faith rather than leave the church for her.
+But arguably the most notable moment, was Fleabag ending her romance with the hot priest after he chose to remain true to his faith rather than leave the church for her.

-In the heartbreaking scenes, the pair tell each other that they love one another before he walks away forever.
+In the heartbreaking final scenes, Fleabag and the priest tell each other that they love one another before he walks away forever.

-In the poignant last scene, Fleabag notices that her bus has been cancelled, sighs, rolls her eyes and makes to walk home.
+One last poignant moment sees Fleabag's bus cancelled, she then sighs, rolls her eyes and starts walk home.

-As the camera follows, she smiles and shakes her head, and so we stay where we are, before she turns and gives the camera a final wave.
+As the camera follows, she smiles and shakes her head, before turning and giving the camera a final wave.

 In a recent phone interview with The New York Times, writer Phoebe explained why she decided to introduce the hot priest into the storyline, admitting she wanted: "something bigger, something outside of her own psyche.”

 She said: “I thought it was the thing that would surprise and fascinate Fleabag the most.